What are the responsibilities and job description for the PT - Instructor, Fire Science position at Arizona Western College?

 - Knowledge of and ability to interpret, apply, and follow college policies and procedures

-- Skill and ability to prioritize and meet deadlines
+- Skill and ability to be self-directed and to manage one’s own time

 - Ability to complete all departmental and/or institutional mandatory training or development